 Students will relate atomic structure to chemical systems, calculate the amount of material used in chemical reactions, use the periodic table as an aid to understanding chemical systems and interpret chemical reactions.
 5 hrs. lecture/wk.
-Note: An honors contract is available.
-Contact the Honors Program Office, COM 201, for more information.

 General Chemistry I Lab (1 CR)